daimonae/King-County-House-Sales/README.md

 2. Visualization
 3. Modeling

-A high level presentation of the project was uploaded as pdf 'The Housing Project'
+A high level presentation of the project was uploaded as pdf 'King County House Sales'